 We’re quickly transitioning from fall to winter.
-In fact I have been wearing a lighter coat instead of a jacket for the past two days.
-Halloween came and went and we’re officially in preparation for holiday season.
+In fact, I have been wearing a lighter coat instead of a jacket for the past two days.
+Halloween came and went and we’re officially in preparation for the holiday season.
 This also means it’s getting colder, the days are shorter, there is less sun and we’re starting to use heating as well.
 The main effect this has on our skin and hair is that they get more and more dry.
 Which calls for a shift in skincare.
-There’s actually a lot of body parts that are affected and require different care so I decided to split this in two parts.
+There’s actually a lot of body parts that are affected and require different care so I decided to split this into two parts.

 Let’s start with the first one.

-My hands get really dry, really quick as soon as heating season starts.
-Not so much when I’m home but at work I can really spot the difference.
+My hands get really dry, really quick as soon as the heating season starts.
+Not so much when I’m home but at work, I can really spot the difference.
 Maybe because all of the typing and also the heating type is different than at home.
 Luckily I have found a solution to this problem.
 And it comes in the form of a fantastic smelling cream by L’Occitane.
 I’ve used this since forever.
-In fact I don’t think there’s a product I use that has been with me longer than this one.
+In fact, I don’t think there’s a product I use that has been with me longer than this one.

 It’s their Shea butter hand cream.
 But just last year they have released a new version, the Shea butter intensive hand balm and it is just as good or even better.
 Also smells just as heavenly.
 I am not a fan of the scented ones though.
 Granted, they do work just as well and smell pretty nice but there’s just something about the smell of plain shea butter that I absolutely adore, so I’d rather not overrule it by adding anything to it.
 I always get the biggest, 5.2 oz packaging and have it handy and on display in my upstairs bathroom, so I can reapply it anytime I feel like it.

 Having said that I do have a number of small creams by other brands lying around everywhere else like at work, in the car, in my bag, if I ever feel like I need a quick rub.
-But for those I don’t stick to a particular brand or type.
+But for those, I don’t stick to a particular brand or type.
 Since they’re small and there’s more turnaround I like to experiment with those.

 I’ll be honest with you, I don’t have a skincare regimen for my body at all.
 I do now that I’m pregnant and I explain this in more detail in The definitive guide on how to avoid stretch marks but in general no. I do use a body butter from time to time but mostly just on the lower part of my legs and on my feet.
 Maybe on the arms and shoulders if I’m feeling really dry but never the whole body.
 My preferred ones are from The Body Shop and from Sephora.

 Ahh, another L’Occitane staple.
 Shea butter lip balm stick.
 I always carry this one with me.
-First of all it does its job and very well.
+First of all, it does its job and very well.
 Why I prefer this to some colored options?
 Because I can use it for my boys as well.
 Why I prefer this to liquid or pot balms?
 Because I can use it without a mirror and with gloves on.
 By far the most convenient option for all occasions.

-Of course I then have a number of fantastic, very nourishing lipstick but I don’t count those towards lip care.
+Of course, I then have a number of fantastic, very nourishing lipstick but I don’t count those towards lip care.
 That’s makeup.
 The Shea butter stick is basically all I use to get rid of cracked lips or avoid them altogether.
-Well that and a lip scrub.
+Well, that and a lip scrub.

-As a lip scrub I use a very simple and home made solution:
+As a lip scrub I use a very simple and homemade solution: